 Fish Harvester Benefit and Grant Program

-Please be advised that Service Canada is delivering the Fish Harvester Benefit and Grant Program on behalf of Fisheries and Oceans Canada.
+Service Canada delivers the Fish Harvester Benefit and Grant Program on behalf of Fisheries and Oceans Canada (DFO).
 This includes:

 - processing applications

 - issuing payments

 On this page

 - File processing post-October 31, 2021